miguelpduarte/dotfiles/README.md

 ## Plan to use/customize/do:
 - Cool custom screenshotting shortcuts
-- Volume change keybing modifier key to change 1% at a time
+- Volume change keybind modifier key to change 1% at a time
-- Notification muting in taskbar (simillar to the current coffee mug/bed for locking)
+- Notification muting in taskbar (similar to the current coffee mug/bed for locking)
-- `xrandr` keybind shortcuts (keep using `arandr` like a n00b)
+- `xrandr` keybind shortcuts (I keep using `arandr` like a n00b)

 ## 'Random' Requirements:
 - `pavucontrol` (for audio display with i3blocks) (I think this was dropped in the switch to polybar but not yet sure)